Last Updated on: 21st September 2023, 06:42 pm

-According to psychologists, we should resist becoming too introspective after a breakup because this impedes our ability to relax and heal ourselves.
+According to psychologists, we should resist becoming too introspective after a breakup because this impedes our ability to relax and heal.

 Why Can’t I Sleep After a Breakup?

-- Stress – Stress puts the mind and body on ‘high alert’ making relaxation near impossible.
+Stress puts the mind and body on high alert, making relaxation impossible.
 Unfortunately, stress also forces us to put compassion and self-care to the back of our minds, so our health suffers.

 Feeling Lost After a Breakup

-You’ve lost a partner, you’ve lost a part of your identity, and you’ve lost the opportunity to actualize the goals you’d planned for the future.
-This feeling of loss can be incredibly draining, so eating, sleeping, and self-care are put on the backburner.
+You’ve lost a partner, part of your identity, and the opportunity to actualize the goals you’d planned for the future.
+This feeling of loss can be draining, so eating, sleeping, and self-care are neglected.

-This involves establishing healthy eating and sleeping routines and leaning on friends and family for support.
-The authors argue that your focus should be on practical self-care, rather than introspective self-critique.
+This involves establishing healthy eating and sleeping routines and leaning on friends for support.
+The authors argue that your focus should be on practicing self-care, not introspective self-criticism.

-Can’t Stop Thinking About a Breakup
+Can’t Stop Thinking About A Breakup

 You order coffee, and you’re reminded of your ex’s favorite drink.
-You go to dinner with your friends, and they ask you how your ex is doing.
-You head home to relax, and the song playing on the radio is the song you’d sang together many times.
+You go to dinner with your friends, and they ask how your ex is doing.
+You head home to relax, and the song playing on the radio is the song you’d sung together many times.

 See if you can recognize either of these in yourself:

 Unlike ruminating thoughts, intrusive thoughts focus on the future.
 The predictions are often unrealistic and irrational, becoming distressing.
 Their potency is what stops us from falling asleep.

-Stress and Post Breakup Insomnia
+Stress and Post-Breakup Insomnia

-Stress is the leading cause of insomnia, and breakups are certainly stressful experiences.
+Stress is the leading cause of insomnia, and breakups are stressful experiences.
 When we’re stressed, the body produces more of the stress hormone cortisol.

-According to the Natural Medical Journal, heightened cortisol levels may be responsible for sleep disturbances, particularly in people who have experienced traumatic events.
-Stress isn’t just keeping your mind awake at night; it’s also about putting your whole body on ‘high alert.’
+According to the Natural Medical Journal, heightened cortisol levels may be responsible for sleep disturbances, particularly in people who’ve experienced traumatic events.
+Stress isn’t just keeping your mind awake at night but putting your whole body on high alert.

-If you’ve been with a partner for a long time, they’ve probably had a unique set of responsibilities in your relationship, and you’ve come to rely on them for certain things.
+If you’ve been with a partner for a long time, they probably had a unique set of responsibilities in your relationship, and you’ve come to rely on them for certain things.

-Waking Up in the Middle of the Night After a Breakup
+Waking Up in The Middle of the Night After A Breakup

-When we go through periods of high stress, it’s common to experience nightmares.
-People who suffer from Post Traumatic Stress Disorder are likely to wake up frequently throughout the night due to bad dreams.
-If your break up were sudden or traumatic, you’d probably experience nightmares for weeks or months after the event.
+People with Post Traumatic Stress Disorder will likely wake up frequently throughout the night due to bad dreams.
+If a breakup were sudden or traumatic, you’d probably experience nightmares for weeks or months after the event.